NerdyPacman/portfolio/README.md

 A collection of useful (or not so useful) methods that I've made.
 It includes any method I've made that could be applied to multiple completely different projects.

 ## Array Class
-These are functions relating to Arrays and manipulating them.
+These are methods relating to Arrays and manipulating them.

 Method | Description
 -------- | -----------